10up/wp-local-docker-v2/README.md

 WP Snapshots, so any command that WP Snapshots accepts will work in this form.
 Any command that requires a WordPress environment (pull, create, etc) needs to be run from somewhere within an environment directory (by default, this is somewhere within `~/wp-local-docker-sites/<environment>/`).

 ---

+## F.A.Q
+#### Can I run as many concurrent enviroments as I want?
+Concurrent environments are limited by the available resources of your host machine

+---
 ## Support Level